-Defeat all dwarves/elves/gryx/gnomes/humans/etc. Defend all dwarves/elves/gryx/gnomes/humans/etc. Defend Sylvan cultures.
+- Defeat all dwarves/elves/gryx/gnomes/humans/etc.

+- Defend all dwarves/elves/gryx/gnomes/humans/etc.

+- Defend sylvan cultures.

-Defeat Underhill cultures.
+- Defeat Underhill cultures.

-Smite the enemies of God.
+- \ Smite the enemies of God.

-Defend the interests of God.
+- Defend the interests of God.

-Uphold the good.
+- Uphold the good.

-Spread malevolence.
+- \ Spread malevolence.

-Preserve the balance between order and disorder.
+- Preserve the balance between order and disorder.

-Defend truth and justice.
-Defend lies and injustice.
+- Defend truth and justice.

+- Defend lies and injustice.

-Gather all of a particular gemstone/primal essence/etc. Support the interests of the legitimate kings of the realm.
+- \ Gather all of a particular gemstone/primal essence/etc.

+- Support the interests of the legitimate kings of the realm.

-Prove to all the world that I, the sword of luck, am the pinnacle of all life...ha!!
+- Prove to all the world that I, the sword of luck, am the pinnacle of all life...ha!!

-Visit the seventeen islands of the Lorgish chain.
+- Visit the seventeen islands of the Lorgish chain.

-5. BUY SPECIAL POWERS
+5. Buy Special Powers

 All intelligent items have special powers embedded within them to help them defend themselves or carry out their special purposes.
 The gamemaster should first compute the item's development points.
-Intelligent items development points are calculated the same way character development points are, but are based only on Reasoning, Insight and Presence.
-The gamemaster should also make note of the combined DPs for Reasoning and Insight as they will be used separately.
+Intelligent items development points are determined the same way character development points are and are set at 50 Development Points,